 k) Tax Filing Options

-At income tax time, many women “sell” their children’s social security numbers to friends, family members, etc.; either when the mother is not working, or has maxed out her 2-child benefit to receive income credits.
+At income tax time, it is believed that some women “sell” their children’s social security numbers to friends, family members, etc.; either when the mother is not working, or has maxed out her 2-child benefit to receive income credits.
 Thus,

 - Welfare benefits and incentives for women fuel the single mother phenomenon.
-So, to eliminate welfare contingencies (or to incentivize contingencies for fathers), stop subsidizing single mothers and/or subsidize single fathers.
+So, to eliminate welfare contingencies (or to incentivize contingencies for fathers), we propose a cap on subsidizing single mothers and/or subsidize single fathers.

 - Any child support paid should be considered earned income (due to it being taxed).
 Women are allowed to claim child support as an extra earned income that improves their credit and ability to finance vehicles and other products and services.
 Men who pay child support are not allowed to claim payments made when filing taxes even when the amount can be a third to even 50% of their earned income.

 - We advocate policy that exempts child support payments from the applicant’s gross income when they apply for public housing and or housing assistance.
 The payment is counted as income for the custodial parent and counted in the gross income for the non-custodial parent, their gross income dictates their acceptance into the program and their rent amount.
 Some men may not qualify due to their gross income being over the limit, but he may not actually bring that amount home due to child support payments.
-His rent maybe exceptionally higher, since HUD states that 30% of gross income should go to rent.
-This leads to a plethora of issues for many Brothers in my community such as Black Male homelessness, joblessness, and the propagating of children born out of wedlock.*******
+His rent may be exceptionally higher, since HUD states that 30% of gross income should go to rent.
+This leads to a plethora of issues for many brothers in in the community such as Black male homelessness, joblessness, and the propagating of children born out of wedlock.*******